FrankM1/qazana/docs/content/controls/page-settings.md

 #### Getting a saved value of a control

-Much like any Builder element, you can get the saved value of each Page Settings control by accessing the instance of the class `Builder\PageSettings\Page`.
+Much like any Qazana element, you can get the saved value of each Page Settings control by accessing the instance of the class `Qazana\PageSettings\Page`.

 The right way to access is shown in the example below: